aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.1.25.0 (2015-11-03 21:41 UTC)
+* DeviceFarm (3.1.2.0)
+	* Added support for AWS Device Farm APIs to manage projects, device pools, runs, and uploads.
+* S3 (3.1.3.5)
+	* Add validation for S3 get object calls to make sure the object key is set.
+If it's not set, that makes the request the same as ListObject call to S3 giving unexpected results to the caller.
+* Core 3.1.3.4
+	* Fix for disposed instance of web request being used to get header values.

 ### 3.1.24.0 (2015-11-02 18:47 UTC)
 * IdentityManagement (3.1.3.0)
 	* Update IAM policy simulator to help test, verify, and understand resource-level permissions.